 - If you can't find kaffir leaves, there is no substitute for them, simply omit them from the recipe, or buy dried kaffir leaves that are readily available online.

-- Galangal also does not have good substitutes and tastes very different from ginger, despite the similarities in appearance.
+- Galangal also does not have good substitutes and tastes very different from ginger despite the similarities in appearance.
 Some recipes advise using ginger.
-While the soup will taste great with it, it won’t have the same unique flavor.
+While the soup will taste great with it, it won't have the same unique flavor.
 Some places sell fresh galangal online.
-Dried galangal is a great option and it has a much longer shelf life than fresh one.
+Dried galangal is a great option, and it has a much longer shelf life than fresh galangal.

 With what to serve tom yum soup?

 This soup does not require any additions and is plenty delicious on its own.
 That said, try serving this soup with a bowl of white jasmine rice on the side.
-You can also add cooked ramen noodles to the bowls, or any other noodles of your choice.
+You can also add cooked ramen noodles or any other noodles of your choice to the bowls.

 Some quick tom yum soup variations to try